-- 1.Be alert
+- 1. Be alert

 - 2. Question behaviours

-- 3.Ask for help
+- 3. Ask for help

-- 4.Refer
+- 4. Refer

-It may not always be appropriate to go through all four stages sequentially, if a student is in immediate danger or is at risk of harm, the DSL must refer to police or social care without delay, so it is important staff share any concerns in a timely manner to ensure students are safe.
+It may not always be appropriate to go through all four stages sequentially, if a child is in immediate danger or is at risk of harm, the DSL must refer to police or social care without delay, so it is important staff share any concerns in a timely manner to ensure children are safe.

-Staff members working with students are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
+Staff members working with children are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.

-When worried about the welfare of a student, staff members should always act in the interests of the student and report any concerns as per Greenvale School procedures as set out below.
+When worried about the welfare of a child, staff members should always act in the interests of the child and report any concerns as per Greenvale School procedures as set out below.

-Staff concerns about a student / young person's wellbeing, is likely to be based on:
+Staff concerns about a child / young person's wellbeing, is likely to be based on:

-- a) Something the student/young person/parent has told them - b) Something they have noticed about the student's behaviour, health, or appearance - c) Something another professional said or did
+- a) Something the child/young person/parent has told them - b) Something they have noticed about the child's behaviour, health, or appearance - c) Something another professional said or did

 Even if staff believe their concern is minor, it is always their responsibility to share concerns no matter how small.
-The DSL may have more information that, together with what staff have shared, represents a more serious worry about a student.
+The DSL may have more information that, together with what staff have shared, represents a more serious worry about a child.
 It is never up to a staff member to make their decision alone on how to respond to concerns.

-3.4 If you suspect a student is at risk of harm
+3.4 If you suspect a child is at risk of harm

-There will be occasions when staff suspect that a student may be at serious risk, but they have no 'real' evidence.
-The student's behaviour may have changed; their artwork could be bizarre or other physical but inconclusive signs may have been noticed.
-In these circumstances, staff will always try to give the student the opportunity to talk.
-The signs noticed may be due to a variety of factors and it is wholly appropriate to ask the student if they are alright or if they can help in any way.
+There will be occasions when staff suspect that a child may be at serious risk, but they have no 'real' evidence.
+The child's behaviour may have changed, their artwork could be bizarre or other physical but inconclusive signs may have been noticed.
+In these circumstances, staff will always try to give the child the opportunity to talk.
+The signs noticed may be due to a variety of factors and it is wholly appropriate to ask the child if they are alright or if they can help in any way.

-Use the 'Safeguarding Concern' incident form on CPOMs (see Appendix 1 Instructions for online reporting) to record these early concerns.
-If the student does begin to reveal that they are being harmed staff should follow the advice in the section 'If a student discloses to you'.
+Use the Use the 'Safeguarding Concern' incident form on CPOMs to record these early concerns.
+If the child does begin to reveal that they are being harmed staff should follow the advice in the section 'If a child discloses to you'.